-14. The practitioner shall not represent compliance with this ISAE unless the practitioner has complied with the requirements of both this ISAE and ISAE 3000.
+15. The practitioner shall not represent compliance with this ISAE unless the practitioner has complied with the requirements of both this ISAE and ISAE 3000.
 (Ref: Para.
-A5–A6.1, A16, A20–A27, A42, A124)
+A5–A6, A17, A21–A22, A37, A127)

-Acceptance and Continuance
+Acceptance and Continuance of the Engagement

 Skills, Knowledge and Experience